 Yes, 8K video could one day be a reality.
-It may not be any time soon, and there's no guarantee it will ever happen, but from 8K TVs to 8K broadcasts, there is already plenty of investigation into how 8K content could become a reality.
+It may not be any time soon, and there's no guarantee it will ever happen, but from 8K TVs to 8K broadcasts, there is already plenty of investigation into how 8K content could make its way into our homes.

 It's fair to say 4K TV is now mainstream.
 That doesn't mean we're all watching it, all of the time, but if you're sizing up a new TV, and you care about picture quality, 4K resolution should be on the spec sheet.

 And, thanks to Amazon Prime Video, Netflix, YouTube, 4K Blu-ray, BT and Sky, there is finally 4K content to watch.
 With what looks set to be the first 4K World Cup just around the corner, it really is a great time to get involved.

 But, as ever in consumer electronics, there is always something new on the horizon.
 The prospect of 8K certainly shouldn't affect your eagerness to go 4K, but to be informed is to be empowered, so we thought we'd round up the 8K state of play for the future-gazers among us.
 So, who's working on 8K?
 And when could we be watching it?
 Read on.